k5jae/LILYGO-T-TWR-Plus-case/README.md

 Print the following (from the stl directory of this repository):
 1. LILYGO-T-TWR-Plus-case-bottom.stl*
 2. LILYGO-T-TWR-Plus-case-top.stl*
-3. LILYGO-T-TWR-Plus-case-buttons_lg.stl
+3. LILYGO-T-TWR-Plus-case-buttons.stl
-4. LILYGO-T-TWR-Plus-case-buttons_sm.stl
-5. 2x Spacer_8_5mm.stl (Only if not using the Pogostick)
+4. 2x Spacer_8_5mm.stl (Only if not using the Pogostick)

 \* Pogostick USB port is not exposed in these files use the following instead:
 * LILYGO-T-TWR-Plus-case-bottom_pogostick.stl